flanksource/docs/canary-checker/docs/concepts/expressions/health-evaluation.md

 title: Health Evaluation
 ---

-All checks expose a health stats of passing (Green) or failing (Red).
+All checks expose a health status of passing or failing.
-For example the HTTP check fails if the status is `200 >= code < 299` these default behaviors can be changed using the `test` field:
+HTTP checks pass for `200 <= code < 300` by default, and fail otherwise.
+You can change default behavior using the `test` field:

-In the example below the http check fails if the HTTP response header contains an 'Authorization' field.
+In the following example, the HTTP check fails if the HTTP response header contains an `Authorization` field.

 ```yaml title=http-check-expr.yaml file=<rootDir>/modules/canary-checker/fixtures/minimal/http_no_auth_pass.yaml